greltel/abap-dynamic-assignment/README.md

 > **Seed data is idempotent.** Passing an existing `counter` replaces that row instead of appending
 > a new one, so a load script can run twice without duplicating configuration.

-`set_variant` rejects a variant that the framework would not be able to read back: an unknown or non-elementary data element, and `BT` or `NB` without an upper bound.
-The Fiori application enforces the same rules through RAP validations.
+`set_variant` rejects anything the framework would not be able to read back: a missing `Parameterid` or `Value`, an unknown or non-elementary data element, `BT` or `NB` without an upper bound, and an upper bound on any other operator.
+The Fiori application enforces the same rules through the same code, so both doors accept exactly the same rows.

+> **The value has to fit its data element.** `1000` configured against a one character element would
+> come back as `1`, and `ABC` against a `NUMC` element would come back as zeros.
+Both are refused on
+> write.
+The check knows what each type loses in silence: `CHAR` truncates on the right, `NUMC` keeps
+> only the digits, and a date field is character like, so `20240230` would be copied straight in as a
+> day that does not exist.
+Leading zeros that `NUMC` adds by itself are not a loss and stay accepted.

+> **Appending never overwrites.** Without a `counter` the row is inserted, never replaced.
+If another
+> LUW takes the number in between, the next one is allocated and the insert is repeated.
+An exhausted
+> counter range is reported as an error, not wrapped around to `00000`.

 ### Removing variants